MannoKat/AIoT-Project/README.md

 ## Troubleshooting

-- If you encounter any issues during setup or operation, please refer to the troubleshooting section in the project report (`project_report.pdf`).
+- If you encounter any issues during setup or operation, please refer to the troubleshooting section in the project report ([Multidisciplinary_Report_CocCoc.pdf](https://github.com/MannoKat/AIoT-Project/blob/main/Report/Multidisciplinary_Report_CocCoc.pdf)).

 ## Contributing